 UX in China: how to leverage cultural difference through UX research and user tests

 Our testing platform is now fully available in simplified Chinese for users.
 This new feature strengthens our user research expertise in China and Hong Kong.
 And for this article, I invite you on a journey to the other country of UX research.

 Why China for your UX research, user tests, focus groups, etc.

 With 800 million internet users in 2019* and almost as many mobile users, China represents an unimaginable potential as well as an uncharted territory seen from abroad.
 What to do: localize my existing platform?
 Create a new one?
 Sell through local giants like Alibaba and Tmall?
 All projects to optimize to prevent missing out on this new market.

 At the same time, many European brands are starting out with assets, especially in luxury and cosmetics.
 Having achieved considerable success in retail, they want to speed up their digital activities.
 They are often at a loss when faced with local teams who like to remind them how different things are here.

 It seems natural to survey local users to get everyone on the same page.
 So, we conducted several studies in China and Hong Kong, both face-to-face interviews and remote user tests.
 In the latter, testers read test scenarios in simplified Chinese and describe their experience also in simplified Chinese.

-But then, in the middle of the scenarios and verbatims, our interface appeared in English.
+But then, in the middle of the scenarios and verbatims, our remote usability tests interface appeared in English.
 Just a few words, but it can be enough to confuse users.
 Especially since, unlike other cultures, Chinese users will not ask for help because it would also be to risk losing face, or "Mianzi", which literally means "face".